 But not immediately.
 They won’t be accretive on day 1.
 It will take a few bucks to get there.

 Then I tell them this next: You’re Going to Need About $2.5-$3m to fund Your First Great Revenue Team.
 Maybe a bit more.

 I’m not saying you have to raise venture capital, or other types of capital.
 No, you can potentially fund it from cash-flow.
 But on a gross basis — your expenses are going to go up about $2.5m-$3m annually or so, over the course of the next 9-12 months.

-And this team will, in turn, bring in more than this $2.5m-$3m (which is sequenced — you don’t pay bonuses and salaries all at once, and you don’t hire all the sales reps overnight).
+And this team will, in turn, if it’s actually great — bring in more than this $2.5m-$3m (which is sequenced — you don’t pay bonuses and salaries all at once, and you don’t hire all the sales reps overnight).
 So it will be an accretive investment.

 But it will take $2.5m-$3m gross.